hellz-satans/finances/README.md

 `svgeez build --source public/icons --destination public/icons.svg` then I copy the contents of the output file (`icons.svg`) to [index.html](index.html).

+PWA logo assets generated with `@vite-pwa/assets-generator` with the `minimal` preset.

 ## Development

 This was upgraded from Vue2/webpack to Vue3/vite, the basic scripts are: